aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 When a schema is included in another spec block, it will be checked whether the conditions it contains are allowed in this block.
-For example, including the schema `IncrementAborts` into a struct spec block will lead to a compile time error.
+For example, including the schema `IncrementAborts` into a struct spec block will lead to a compile-time error.

-When a schema is included the names it declares can also bound by expressions.
+When a schema is included, the names it declares can also bound by expressions.
 For example, one can write `include IncrementAborts{a: some_helper_address()}`.
 Effectively, not providing a binding is equivalent to writing `IncrementAborts{a: a}` if `a` is an existing name in scope.

 Schemas can be generic.
 Generic schemas must be fully instantiated where they are included; type inference is not available for schemas.

-### Schema Expressions
+### Schema expressions

 When a schema is included, one can use a limited set of Boolean operators as follows:

 - `P ==> SchemaExp`: all conditions in the schema will be prefixed with `P ==> ..`.
-Conditions which are not based on boolean expressions will be rejected.
+Conditions that are not based on Boolean expressions will be rejected.
-- `if (P) SchemaExp1 else SchemaExp2`: this is treated similar as including both `P ==> SchemaExp1` and `!P ==> SchemaExp2`.
+- `if (P) SchemaExp1 else SchemaExp2`: this is treated similar to including both `P ==> SchemaExp1` and `!P ==> SchemaExp2`.
-- `SchemaExp1 && SchemaExp2`: this is treated as two includes for the both schema expressions.
+- `SchemaExp1 && SchemaExp2`: this is treated as two includes for both schema expressions.

-### Schema Apply Operation
+### Schema apply operation

-One of the main uses cases for schemas is to be able to name a group of properties and then apply those to a set of functions.
+One of the main use cases for schemas is to be able to name a group of properties and then apply those to a set of functions.
 This is achieved by the `apply` operator.
-The `apply` spec block member can only appear in module spec blocks.
+The `apply` spec block member can appear only in module spec blocks.

 The general form of the apply operator is `apply Schema to FunctionPattern, .. except FunctionPattern, ..`.
-Here, `Schema` can be a schema name or a schema name plus formal type arguments.
-`FunctionPatterns` consists of an optional visibility modifier `public` or `internal` (if not provided, both visibilities will match), a name pattern in the style of a shell file pattern ( e.g. `*`, `foo*`, `foo*bar`, etc.)
-, and finally an optional type argument list.
+Here, `Schema` can be a schema name or a schema name plus formal type arguments. `FunctionPatterns` consists of an optional visibility modifier `public` or `internal` (if not provided, both visibilities will match), a name pattern in the style of a shell file pattern ( e.g. `*`, `foo*`, `foo*bar`, etc.), and finally an optional type argument list.
 All type arguments provided to `Schema` must be bound in this list and vice versa.

-The apply operator includes the given schema in all function spec blocks which match the patterns, except those which are excluded via the `except` patterns.
+The `apply` operator includes the given schema in all function spec blocks that match the patterns, except those excluded via the `except` patterns.

-A typical use of the apply operator is to provide common pre and post conditions to all functions in a module with some exceptions.
+A typical use of the `apply` operator is to provide common pre and post conditions to all functions in a module with some exceptions.
 Example:

 ```move